akozlov75/rp-demo/README.md

             with:
               target-branch: ${{ github.ref_name }}

-      # Here we can do anything with merged release PR... for example deploy to stage or production and etc.
+      # Here we can do anything with merged release PR, such as deploy to stage or production, etc.
       post-release-branch-merge-job:
         needs: [release-please]
         # Check if we merged our release PR